rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/ack/_index.md

 _Available as of v2.2.0_

+You can use Rancher to create a cluster hosted in Alibaba Cloud Kubernetes (ACK).
+Rancher has already implemented and packaged the [cluster driver]({{< baseurl >}}/rancher/v2.x/en/drivers/cluster-drivers/) for ACK, but by default, this cluster driver is `inactive`.
+In order to launch ACK clusters, you will need to [enable the ACK cluster driver]({{< baseurl >}}/rancher/v2.x/en/drivers/cluster-drivers/#activating-deactivating-cluster-drivers).
+After enabling the cluster driver, you can start provisioning ACK clusters.

 ## Prerequisites

 1. Make sure the services such as Container Service, Resource Orchestration Service (ROS), and RAM have been activated.
 Log in to the [Container Service console](https://cs.console.aliyun.com), [ROS console](https://ros.console.aliyun.com), and [RAM console](https://ram.console.aliyun.com) to activate the corresponding services.